Standard Terms For The Supply Of Goods And/Or Services

 2.1.10 “Losses” means liability, loss, expenses, fines, costs, penalties and damages (including legal fees on an attorney and own client scale).

-2.1.11 “Parties” means the Company and the Customer jointly and “Party” means, as the context requires, either one of them.
+2.1.11 “Parties” means the Company and the Customer jointly, and “Party” means, as the context requires, either one of them.

-2.1.12 “Personal Information” according to the Protection of Personal Information Act 4 of 2013 and the General Data Protection Regulation means information relating to an identifiable, living, natural person, and where it is applicable, an identifiable, existing juristic person, for example, a company, including, but not limited to:
+2.1.12 “Personal Information”, according to the Protection of Personal Information Act 4 of 2013 and the General Data Protection Regulation, means information relating to an identifiable, living, natural person, and where it is applicable, an identifiable, existing juristic person, for example, a company, including, but not limited to:

-ii.
-Information relating to the education or the medical, financial, criminal or
+2.1.12.ii.
+Information relating to the education or the medical, financial, criminal or employment history of the person;

-number, location information, online identifier or other particular assignments
+2.1.12.iiii.
+Any identifying number, symbol, email address, physical address, telephone number, location information, online identifier or other particular assignments to the person;

-iv. the biometric information of the person;
+2.1.12.iv.
+The biometric information of the person;

-v. the personal opinions, views or preferences of the person;
+2.1.12.v.
+The personal opinions, views or preferences of the person;

-confidential nature or further correspondence that would reveal the contents of the original correspondence;
+2.1.12.vi.
+Correspondence sent by the person that is implicitly or explicitly of a private or confidential nature or further correspondence that would reveal the contents of the original correspondence;

-vii. the views or opinions of another individual about the person;
+2.1.12.vii.
+The views or opinions of another individual about the person;

-ix.
-Name, address, contact details, tax number, registration number, price lists,
+2.1.12.ix.
+Name, address, contact details, tax number, registration number, price lists, director details, quotes, invoices, sales orders, etc., of companies.

 2.1.13 “Premises” means the Company’s principal place of business in South Africa, and if outside of South Africa, shall be the Company’s principal place of business as agreed between the Parties.